 Home Runs or Singles:

-Tim is striving to get the point across that the prerequisite to raising profitability is a business's stability, which comes through having a lot of products doing a few sales each day, not by one product doing a hundred sales in 24 hours (cool as that would be).
+The point that Tim is trying to hit home (pun intended) is that the prerequisite to raising profitability is the stability of a business, which comes through having a lot of different products that make a few sales each day, not by potentially having one product doing a hundred sales in a day.

 The third module covers three (3) product sourcing related topics: